EPK-COURSES/ai-and-the-future-of-software-engineering-ahysenaj25-oss/9-human-skills/⁠020525139-Hysenaj/references.md

 3. **Harvard Business Review**
    *Title:* The Skills Leadership Demands When AI Does the Coding.
    *Context:* Highlights the growing importance of emotional intelligence (EQ), requirements negotiation, and team management in tech teams.

+4. **McKinsey & Company Industry Report**
+   *Title:* The Economic Potential of Generative AI: The Next Productivity Frontier.
+   *Context:* Explores how tech roles are shifting from syntax generation to high-level system integration and problem-solving.

+5. **Stack Overflow Developer Survey**
+   *Title:* AI Pulse: How Developers Emphasize Critical Thinking Over Code Synthesis.
+   *Context:* Provides statistics on developer sentiment regarding AI limitations and the irreplaceable value of human oversight.